joinpursuit/ac15-bootcamp/README.md

   and answer site.
 Nearly any HTML or CSS question you can imagine has been asked here, and has a number of useful anwers.
 Just browsing is a great way to learn.

+View Source
+=

+Another great way to learn about web sites is to study them.
+You can examine the HTML code of _each and every_ web site that you can visit in your web browser.
+Here's how to do this:

+- In Chrome, press Control-Alt-U (Windows) or Command-Option-U (Mac).

+- In Safari, first open the Preferences > Advanced tab and check "Show Develop menu in menu bar".
+Then, press Command-Option-U to view a page's HTML source.

+- In Firefox, press Control-U (Windows) or Command-U (Mac).

+- In Internet Explorer, first download and install Chrome or Firefox.
+Then follow the instructions above.  :)

+Viewing the CSS code is almost as simple.
+Most sites store CSS in a separate file.
+Look through the HTML code for the site for a link to a .css file (there may be more than one); use the search feature to help you do this.
+Click on the link to load the CSS file.

+Note that many modern sites use very dense "minimized" HTML and CSS code, which may be hard to read.
+Try looking at simple sites to learn your way around.